markdrayton/wozzwo/README.md

 Parses whatsonzwift.com workout pages to produce `zwo` files for use in Zwift.
 Note that the resulting workouts don't include the text messages that in-game workouts include because they aren't listed on whatsonzwift.com.

-Please also pay attention to the [https://whatsonzwift.com/terms-conditions/](terms and conditions) at whatsonzwift.com.
+Please also pay attention to the [terms and conditions](https://whatsonzwift.com/terms-conditions/) at whatsonzwift.com.
 Don't use this tool to break them.

 ## Usage